-Students should register for the required 9 hours of dissertation credit after advancing to candidacy in the semester they are expected to defend their PhD dissertation.
+After advancing to doctoral candidacy, students should register for the required 9 hours of dissertation credits in the semester they are expected to defend their PhD dissertation.
+There must be at least of 18 months of duration between the student's advancing to candidacy and defense of their PhD dissertation.